Frequently Asked Questions

 I am registered with BANT as a Nutritionist and with CNHC (The Complementary + Natural Healthcare Council) as a Nutritional Therapist, and am fully insured.

-I have a VTCT Level 2 in Facial Massage and Skincare.
+I have a VTCT Level 2 in Facial Massage and Skincare and a VTCT Level 3 in Facial Electrics.

 What sorts of tests do you recommend?